Last Updated: July 4, 2019 7:54AM

 Last but not least: Why is it so important to have websites with page titles and meta descriptions?

 Wendland: Because it’s the very first thing you see on a website, i.e. what’s shown on the search results page.
 If there are 20 matches on the first page, that’s where it will be decided what somebody clicks on.
 All too often, however, you’ll only see “Home” or “Sample Page” displayed.
 That’s not enough.
 Text referring to page titles and meta descriptions is extremely important for searchers.
 Here you need good and meaningful summaries of your page.
-You can find good examples here and here.
+You can find good examples here and another example here.